Archipelago

 She is a Spanish-born, New York-based photographic artist with an MFA from the Rhode Island School of Design.
 Her work has been exhibited nationally and internationally, and supported by numerous institutions including the Jerome Foundation, the New York State Council on the Arts, and the Spanish Ministry of Culture, among others.

-To see more of his work, visit her website or follow her on Instagram
+To see more of her work, visit her website or follow her on Instagram

 READ NEXT